-Once a thriving community in our Township.
-Predating the village of Scotts, a Hotel, Dance Halls and businesses were located near "S "Ave. and 34 St. No photos exist, just foundations and an old map from 1873.
-If you have any old photos of the McKain's Corners, please contact John at Pavilion Township.
+Formerly known as "Pavilion", McKains Corners was once a thriving community in our Township.
+Predating the village of Scotts, a Wagon Shop, General Store, Post Office, Blacksmith, Dance Hall, a School and several homes were located North of "S "Ave. and 34 St. No photos exist, just foundations and an old map from 1873.
+If you have any old photos or information on McKain's Corners, please contact John at Pavilion Township.

 A SPECIAL TRIBUTE TO PATRICK WHITE

 On December 31, 2017, Pat White walked out the doors of Pavilion Township and remarked " take good care of my Township..."
 For 36 years Mr. White represented this Township as Supervisor and led with integrity, commitment, hard work and patience.
 He always made time to listen to the residents and excepted both complaints and compliments with the same degree of professionalism and genuine respect.